Pijuscer/Aukl-_projektas/README.md

 Nanny in Kaunas website where users can reservation their time after registering and filling out a profile about themselves and your children.

 # Features
+* A stylish design of the app has been created.
+* Created user registration and login system using Laravel Jetstream.
+* Validation done in the required places.
+* Admin has access to the entire system.
+* Admin can add, edit and delete maintenance hourly price.
+* Admin can add, edit and delete care features.
+* Admin can add, edit and delete available reservation times.
+* Admin can see all orders, users profiles, user kids profiles informations.
+* The nanny has access only to the pages assigned to her, that is: about, prices, maintenance, selection of reservation times, all users profiles and user user kids profiles informations, orders pages.
+* The user has access only to the pages assigned to her, that is: about, prices, maintenance, selection of reservation times, orders, user profile, user kids profiles pages.
+* The user can add, edit profile about himself.
+* The user can add, edit profiles about their kids.
+* The user can choose the caring for his dog from the times specified by the admin and make a reservation.
+* The user can only see his orders.

 # Technologies used
 The project is created using Laravel framework, Laravel Jetstream, HTML, CSS, Bootstrap, PHP, Database.